lrettig/react-native-stripe/README.md

 - Apple does not currently allow us to get any billing contact info other than a postal address.
 - Cannot yet check if payment is possible or request payment using a specific card brand ("Visa", "Amex", etc.).
 - Currently only supports Stripe as payment processor.
-- If the payment information that the user enters on the manual card entry form is declined, that feedback only comes (as a rejected promise) after the form is closed.
-The feedback should occur on the form itself.
+- The manual card entry form is very vanilla and probably not usable in production.
+You should show a user's cart to them at the point of checkout, and present errors directly on this form.
+It's meant as a starting point.

 ## Copyright and license